-This tutorial explains how to force restart or hard reset Apple's second-generation iPhone SE (2020), and how to activate Device Firmware Upgrade (DFU) mode to troubleshoot your device if needed.
+This tutorial explains how to force restart or hard reset Apple's second-generation iPhone SE (2020) and third-generation iPhone SE (2022), and how to activate Device Firmware Upgrade (DFU) mode to troubleshoot your device if needed.

 A hard reset basically force-reboots your iPhone, which is useful if the device is freezing, throwing up errors, or has stopped responding completely.
 DFU mode, on the other hand, restores an iPhone if a reset or standard Recovery Mode doesn't solve the problem you're experiencing.